Panama wins qualifier 1-0 as Berhalter shuffles US lineup | Times Leader

 The U.S. once again went on the road to an antiquated stadium, allowed because FIFA and CONCACAF refuse responsibility for mandating standards anything close to what leading European and American clubs maintain.

-Berhalter changed seven starters from Thursday’s 2-0 home win over Jamaica, inserting Gyasi Zardes, Kellyn Acosta, Sebastian Lletget, Tim Weah, Shaq Moore, Mark McKenzie and George Bello.
-They joined Turner and three other holdovers: Walker Zimmerman, Yunus Musah and Paul Arriola.

-During the Panamian national anthem, fans raised a large banner at one end of the stadium that read: “Nunca dehe de creer … nunce tre dejare de apoyar (I never stop believing … I’ll never stop supporting).”
+During the Panamian national anthem, fans raised a large banner that read: “Nunca dehe de creer … nunce tre dejare de apoyar (I never stop believing … I’ll never stop supporting).”

-Panama used the same starting lineup in its first three qualifiers and nine of the 11 who began Thursday’s 1-0 loss at El Salvador.

-Acosta repeatedly overhit corner kicks and free kicks in the early minutess.
+Through five of 14 matches, Mexico leads with 11 points following a 3-0 win over visiting Honduras, and the U.S. is second with eight, ahead of Panama on goal difference.
+Canada has seven after a 0-0 draw at Jamaica, and Costa Rica has six following a 2-1 victory at El Salvador, which has five.
+Honduras trails with three and Jamaica two.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports